A method to assess trustworthiness of machine coding at scale: Future Work

 \section{Future Work}

-We have presented a framework for measuring and reporting quantitative education claims with machine coding.
+We have presented a framework for measuring and reporting quantitative education claims with machine coding of student text data.
 This framework was developed using two example data sets, the Trustworthy data set and the Sources data set, and only a handful of individual codes.
 The limitations of human-coding constrained the number of data sets and codes we could include in this analysis.
-As this framework continues to be applied to additional data sources, new data sources should be used to reveal nuances that improve and build upon our recommendations.
+As this framework continues to be applied, new data sources and coding schemes should be used to reveal nuances that improve and build upon our recommendations.

+There are specific use cases of supervised natural language processing where these methods cannot be used.
+Most notably, these methods cannot be used to assist in making inferences about individual students, because these methods are designed to estimate the prevalence of a code on a population level and to compute statistical and systematic uncertainty of this estimate.
+Rather, these methods should be used to evaluate samples of responses from many students, such as individual classes.

+The analyses above also relied on a one-vs-all approach, where each code was evaluated independently and a response could be coded for any number of codes.
+It is possible to use a one-vs-all approach with a coding scheme that uses multiple mutually exclusive codes, as in Ref.~\cite{Wilson_etal_2022}.
+There may be some cases, however, where it is necessary to enforce the constraint that the prevalence of these mutually exclusive codes must add to one.
+Future work should evaluate and adapt our methods for such cases.
+The estimate of statistical uncertainty, for example, would be different because the statistical processes would come from a different probability distribution than the Bernoulli distribution.

-Our machine coding algorithms used logistic regression and our methods for evaluating the correspondence between the trained model and coding scheme are based in this.
-Future work should expand upon these methods by using other algorithms, such as RandomForest, SVM, and neural networks.
+Our machine coding algorithms also used logistic regression and our method for evaluating the correspondence between the trained model and human-generated coding scheme in particular is based in the logistic regression algorithm.
+Future work may use and expand upon these methods by using other algorithms, such as RandomForest, SVM, and neural networks.
 Additionally, future work should investigate empirically if statistical and systematic uncertainty are impacted by the use of these other algorithms.

-We also focused our analysis of systematic effects from the trained algorithm on the role of outcome imbalance in the test set.
-Other sources of systematic uncertainty that we did not explore may also exist, which is another area of future study.
+One particularly promising avenue, as pre-trained Large Language Models (LLMs) become available, is to integrate LLMs into the construction of trained models that classify PER data.
+Evaluating the correspondence between trained models that use LLMs and a human-generated coding scheme may pose a challenge because you cannot read off parameters associated with unique features as you can for logistic regression.
+This may be worthwhile, however, as the LLM approach could reduce the amount of training data needed while also reducing systematic uncertainty.
+With the LLM approach, it is still necessary to account for statistical and systematic uncertainty in analysis and we expect the methods above would apply.